Andrew-Tsegaye/Gradient_Generator_App/README.md

 ![Gradient Generator App](https://i.imgur.com/C6imKxA.png)

+- Testing the App Locally
+Once you've built the app, you may test it locally by running npm run preview command.

+bash
+$ npm run build
+$ npm run preview

 ## Deployment

-If you created a JavaScript environment using vite you can deploy this project using
+If you setup JavaScript using vite you can deploy this project using

 ```bash
   npm run deploy
 ```